data2vec: A General Framework for Self-supervised Learning in Speech, Vision and Language: Conclusion

 \section{Conclusion}

 Recent work showed that uniform model architectures can be effective for multiple modalities~\citep{jaegle2021perceiver}.
-In a similar spirit, we show that a single self-supervised learning regime can be effective for vision, speech and language.
-The key idea is to regress contextualized latent representations based on a partial view of the input. \name{} outperforms prior self-supervised algorithms on ImageNet-1K for ViT-B single models and ViT-L models, it improves over prior work on speech recognition for the low-resource setups of Libri-light, and it outperforms RoBERTa for natural language understanding on GLUE in the original BERT setup.
+Whereas we show that a single self-supervised learning regime can be effective for vision, speech and language.
+The key idea is to regress contextualized representations based on a partial input view. \name{} outperforms prior self-supervised work on ImageNet-1K for ViT-B and ViT-L single models, it improves over prior work on speech recognition for the low-resource Libri-light setups, and it outperforms RoBERTa on GLUE in the original BERT setup.

 A single learning method for multiple modalities will make it easier to learn across modalities and future work may investigate tasks such as audio-visual speech recognition or cross-modal retrieval.
-Our approach still uses modality-specific input encoders and we adopt modality-specific masking strategies.
-Future work may investigate a single masking strategy that is modality-agnostic as well as jointly training multiple modalities.
+Our approach still uses modality-specific input encoders and we adopt modality-specific masking strategies which future work may unify.